amichal/rust-pg/README.md

 # rust-pg
-Playing with rust and postgres
+Playing with rust and postgres.
+This is my first rust codebase and everything I know starts with reading https://doc.rust-lang.org/stable/book

 # Quick Start
 ```bash